 If you trailer your boat from lake to lake, you may unknowingly introduce a foreign aquatic species from one lake to the next.
-Thoroughly clean the boat and trailer below the water line, remove all weeds and algae, and drain the bilge before launching the boat in a new body of water.
+Thoroughly clean the boat and trailer below the water line, remove all weeds and algae, and drain the bilge and ballast tanks before launching the boat in a new body of water.